agilepro/better-thought/markdown/chapter-08.md

-# Chapter 8: My Manifesto of Being Happy
+# My Manifesto of Being Happy

 For a long time, I thought happiness was something that happened *after* I got things done, fixed things, solved things, achieved things, and figured things out.
 Now I see it very differently.